YAMTL Language Reference

 Pattern matching is the process by which YAMTL tries to find object graphs in the input model where the input pattern of a rule can be matched.

-There are two main types of input elements: matched elements, which are mapped by YAMTL to objects in the input model, and derived elements, which are defined with a .derivedWith(<QUERY>) clause and need to be derived from input elements that have been matched in preceding input elements.
+There are two main types of input elements: matched elements, which are mapped by YAMTL to objects in the input model, and derived elements, which are defined with a .derivedWith(<QUERY>)

 To find a match for a rule, YAMTL first maps each matched input element of the rule to objects in the input model in the order in which they appear.
 For derived elements, YAMTL tries to complete the total match by processing query expressions in the order that they were declared.
 If a query cannot be resolved to an object, that rule's match is invalid.

-A match for a matched rule must be unique.
-That is, no other rule should be applicable to the same match.
-Uniqueness of matches is checked at runtime using the flag YAMTLModule::setEnableCorrectnessCheck(Boolean), which is true by default.
+by default.
 Non-unique matches are allowed when using lazy rules, which are called on demand, and when using ToMany rules, which create a fixed number of rule application for the same match.

 A match is complete when all input elements are mapped to objects, either implicitly via matched input elements or explicitly via derived input elements.
-A match is defined as a map where the key is the input variable name and the value is the corresponding matched EObject.
+A match is defined as a map where the key is the input variable name and the value is the corresponding matched EObject

 Model-sensitive pattern matching

-The input elements are ordered by the size of their type extent (smaller-sized types are matched before bigger ones) when enabling the flag YAMTLModule::setEnabledMatchingInputElementOrderBySize(true).
-This can lead to significant run-time improvements when the distribution of objects across types is imbalanced.
+The input elements are ordered by the size of their type extent (smaller-sized types are matched before bigger ones) when enabling the flag YAMTLModule::setEnabledMatchingInputElementOrderBySize(true)

 This optimization can, however, cause problems when the order of the input elements alters the order in which input element declaration is expected in filter expressions.
-For example, assuming that Type1 declares a boolean method isEnabled() and that Type2 has fewer objects than Type1, the order of input elements in the following input pattern
+For example, assuming that Type1

-will be changed by the flag setEnabledMatchingInputElementOrderBySize.
-This will cause a problem because the input element b will be evaluated first and its filter condition needs "a" to be matched first.
-In such cases, the flag YAMTLModule::setEnabledMatchingInputElementOrderBySize must be kept disabled.
+will be evaluated first and its filter condition needs "a" to be matched first.
+In such cases, the flag YAMTLModule::setEnabledMatchingInputElementOrderBySize

 A match for a rule is valid when it is unique, complete and all of the filters of the input pattern are satisfied.
 Filters come in two flavours:

-• Global filters: defined for the last input element of the input pattern.
+can use any object variable declared in a preceding input element. - Global filters: defined for the last input element of the input pattern.
 All input object variables can be used for defining the filter expression.
-A single global filter can be defined for a rule using the clause .globalFilter(<FILTER>) at the end of the input pattern.
+A single global filter can be defined for a rule using the clause

 Design principles for efficient pattern matching

-1. Matched input elements should only be defined for matching objects that are not related to each other through references.
+Matched input elements should only be defined for matching objects that are not related to each other through references.
 If they are then they should be defined as derived elements instead.

-2. Local element filter conditions should be opted for instead of global rule filter conditions to help the matching algorithm remove invalid matches as soon as possible (reduces execution time).
+Local element filter conditions should be opted for instead of global rule filter conditions to help the matching algorithm remove invalid matches as soon as possible (reduces execution time).

-3. Once it is known that only unique matches are found within a model for a given set of rules, the model transformation containing them can be executed more efficiently by disabling the uniqueness correctness check with YAMTLModule::setEnableCorrectnessCheck(false).
+Once it is known that only unique matches are found within a model for a given set of rules, the model transformation containing them can be executed more efficiently by disabling the uniqueness correctness check with

 YAMTL's pattern matcher can be used to implement model queries.
-A model query is a rule that only has an input pattern and that may have a final action block endWith(<ACTION>):
+A model query is a rule that only has an input pattern and that may have a final action block endWith(<ACTION>)

 rule("<name>")